severin-lemaignan/knowledge_core/README.md

 ### Event system

-`minimalKB` provides a mechanism to *subscribe* to some conditions (like: an instance of a given type is added to the knowledge base, some statement becomes true, etc.) and get notified back.
+`KnowledgeCore` provides a mechanism to *subscribe* to some conditions (like: an instance of a given type is added to the knowledge base, some statement becomes true, etc.) and get notified back.

 ### Reasoning

-`minimalKB` provides RDFS/OWL reasoning capabilities via the [reasonable](https://github.com/gtfierro/reasonable) reasoner.
+`KnowledgeCore` provides RDFS/OWL reasoning capabilities via the [reasonable](https://github.com/gtfierro/reasonable) reasoner.

 See [reasonable README](https://github.com/gtfierro/reasonable#owl-2-rules) for